Talented tenth: Contemporary interpretations

 The concept of the "Talented Tenth" and the responsibilities assigned to it by Du Bois have been received both positively and negatively by contemporary critics.

 Positively, some argue that current generations of college-educated African Americans abide by Du Bois' prescriptions by sacrificing their personal interests to lead and better their communities.
 This, in turn, leads to an "uplift" of those in the Black community.
 On the other hand, some argue that current generations of college educated African Americans should not abide by Du Bois' prescriptions, and should indeed pursue their own private interest.
 That is, they believe that college-educated African Americans are not responsible for bettering their communities, whereas Du Bois thinks that they are.

-Advocates of Du Bois' prescriptions explain that key characteristics of the "Talented Tenth" have changed since Du Bois was alive.
+Advocates of Du Bois' prescriptions explain that key characteristics of the "Talented Tenth" have changed since Du Bois' time.
 One author writes, "The potential Talented Tenth of today is a 'me generation,' not the 'we generation' of the past."
 That is, the Talented Tenth of today focuses more on its own interests as opposed to the general interests of its racial community.
 Advocates of Du Bois' ideals believe that African Americans have lost sight of the importance of uplifting their communities.
 Rather, they have pursued their own interests and now dwell in the fruits of their "financial gain and strivings."
-Although the percentage of college-educated African Americans has gone up, it is still far less than the percentage of college-educated White Americans.
+Although the percentage of college-educated African Americans has gone up, it is still far lower than the percentage of college-educated White Americans.
 Therefore, these advocates believe that modern-day members of the "Talented Tenth" should still bear responsibility to use their education to help the African American community, which continues to suffer the effects of racial discrimination.

-In contrast, those not in favor of Du Bois' prescriptions believe that African Americans have the right to pursue their own interests.
-Feminist critics specifically, and critics of Du Bois in general, tend to believe that marginalized groups are often "put in boxes" and are expected to either remain within those constructs or abide by their stereotypes.
-These critics believe that what an African American decides to do with their college education should not become a stereotype either.
-Furthermore, many of Du Bois' original texts, including The Talented Tenth, receive feminist criticism for exclusively using the word "man", as if only African American men could seek out a college education.
+In contrast, those not in favor of Du Bois' prescriptions believe that individual African Americans have the right to pursue their own interests.
+Critics of Du Bois, and especially feminist critics, tend to believe that marginalized groups are often "put in boxes" and are expected to either remain within those constructs or abide by their stereotypes.
+These critics believe that what an African American decides to do with their college education should not become a stereotype.
+Furthermore, many of Du Bois' original texts, including The Talented Tenth, receive feminist criticism for exclusively using the word "man", implying that only African American men could seek out a college education.
 According to these feminists, this acts to perpetuate the persistence of a culture that only encourages or allows men to pursue higher education.